 To plan for the needs of a growing older adult population, Jefferson County Human Services initiated the Aging Well Project

 in 2008.
 The Project’s Strategic Plan encourages the development of Villages to model the success of Beacon Hill Village, Capitol Hill Village, A Little Help and other Villages.

 Jefferson County Human Services is a strategic partner with Columbine Community Village.
 With the endorsement and support of Jefferson County, we have transformed one of the Project’s key strategic initiatives into a reality for suburban South Jefferson County.

 Organization of Columbine Community Village

-Columbine Community Village became a Colorado nonprofit corporation in March 2012.
+Columbine Community Village was organized as a Colorado nonprofit corporation in March 2012.
 Serving on our founding board of directors are Steve Woods, President of Aspen International Consulting; Lloyd Gottman, President of Synergetic Sytems, LLC; and Arnie Snyder, Owner of Elder Life Advisors, LLC.

 Columbine Community Village's Director, Arnie Snyder, is a co-founder of Colorado’s first Village, A Little Help, which was established in 2007 as Washington Park Cares [now called A Little Help].
 He served with Washington Park Cares for five years, first in its pre-startup stage, then as a member of the board of directors.
 Early in 2012, he left the board in order to found a new Village in suburban South Jefferson County.
 Arnie has lived in the Columbine area with his family for over 30 years.

 The Village began serving members

 are encouraged to become part of our dedicated team.
 Volunteers do not need to be members, although many members also serve as volunteers.

 Our community has united to create this Village - a powerful new resource for older adults who want to remain in their suburban South Jefferson County homes.